pkdevboxy/crom/README.md

   └── d3-format.min.js
 ```

-Thus, you can install multiple versions of a package, or multiple packages with the same name.
+This means you can install multiple versions of a package or multiple packages with the same name.
 And because the `crom.json` file stores the associated metadata, you’ll know when anything changes.

 ### Loading Packages

-Crom is a work-in-progress and I haven’t yet implemented an API for loading packages (*e.g.*, a substitute for `require`).
-But the idea is that it would scan the crom_modules folder and look for the corresponding module.
+Crom is a work in progress and I haven’t yet implemented an API for loading packages (*e.g.*, a substitute for `require`).
+But the idea is that it would scan the crom_modules folder and look for the module matching your requirement.
 For example, in Node:

 ```js
 var format = crom.require("d3-format");